AhmadEdais/DVLD/README.md

 ![Status](https://img.shields.io/badge/Status-Work_in_Progress-yellow) ![Platform](https://img.shields.io/badge/Platform-Windows-blue) ![Language](https://img.shields.io/badge/Language-C%23-green)

-A comprehensive desktop application for managing the workflow of a Department of Motor Vehicles (DMV).
+A comprehensive desktop application for managing the workflow of a Driving & Vehicle License Department System (DVLD).
 This system handles the complete lifecycle of issuing driving licenses, from the initial application and scheduling tests to the final issuance and license management.

 **🚧 Note:** This project is currently under active development.